kdvolder/vscode-remote-java-dev-env/README.md

 Steps:

-- make sure you have gcloud cli installed and logged in with your Pivotal account.
+- make sure you have gcloud cli installed and logged.
 - edit `vars.sh` to define the name of your cluster.
 - run `./create-gke-cluster.sh` to create a cluster.
 - run `./setup-kube-config.sh` to setup kubeconfig to fetch credentials and point to your cluster.